 Visit www.tonibernhard.com for more information.

-You might also like, “Have You Listened to Your Self-Talk Lately?”
+These two pieces might also be helpful: "A Practice to Help You Handle Life's Difficulties with Grace" and “Have You Listened to Your Self-Talk Lately?”